-Net production from Brage was 607 (324) boepd in 2023.
-Production efficiency was 93%.
+Net production from Brage was 857 (607) boepd in 2024.
+Production efficiency was 94% (93%).
+The increase in production is mainly due to the start of the second Talisker east well, and Fensfjord north.

 On Brage new wells are drilled continuously to extend the lifetime of the asset, and the Brage platform has been developed as a fixed integrated production, drilling and accommodation facility.
+Future development plans include the Kim discovery, drilling of exploration and appraisal wells in the Prince prospect and a producer in the Sognefjord East area.
+Maturation of Bestla will also add volumes to the field.